Tell us a little about your current role: your title, the company you work at, and generally what sort of work does your team do?

 How have you sponsored other engineers?
 Is sponsoring other engineers an important aspect of your role?

 Sponsoring is actually an important area for me, as I focus on building amazing relationships with many people that I work with and I strongly believe that we need to lift each other up.
-Through my journey to get to Staff Engineer and fighting with my own impostrome syndrome, I had the opportunity to work with amazing people that sponsored me and had a huge impact on my growth.
+Through my journey to get to Staff Engineer and fighting with my own impostor syndrome, I had the opportunity to work with amazing people that sponsored me and had a huge impact on my growth.
 A couple of people that I worked with and have been my mentors and role models over time are Josh Wills, Stan Babourine, Bogdan Gaza and Travis Crawford.

 Mentoring and growing people around me has always been important to me and being in a Staff+ role, you have a type of privilege and power that others don’t have and I try my best to use this to help and uplevel people around me.

-You first got the title Staff Engineer at Slack.
-Were you hired as a Staff Engineer?
+You first got the title Staff engineer at Slack.
+Were you hired as a Staff engineer?
 If not, what was the process of getting promoted to Staff?